thinkful-ei-tiger/sean-johnson-bookmark-app/README.md

 This is the bookmark app that I have created.

 This app allows users to quickly access their favorite websites.
-In creating this application, I utilized Thinkful's API to create, delete, and post bookmark items.
+In creating this application, I utilized Thinkful's API to create, delete, and post bookmark items with AJAX requests.
 Rather than writing directly in the HTML file, I chose to use template-generation functions to render the HTML at different screens.
 The page screens were rendered through jQuery using DOM traversal and manipulation.

 Please see user stories below: